Blood Dynasty

 Blood Dynasty is the twelfth studio album by Swedish melodic death metal band Arch Enemy.
 The album was released on 28 March 2025.
 It is Arch Enemy's first studio album to feature guitarist Joey Concepcion, following the departure of Jeff Loomis from the band in 2023, although Loomis is featured on the bonus tracks "Break the Spell" and "Moths".
+It is also the final album to feature vocalist Alissa White-Gluz, who departed the band on November 23, 2025.